Emperor Xiaozong of Song — A Determined, Ambitious Monarch and His Huge Restrictions

 Efforts and Disappointments

-Afterward, Emperor Xiaozong of Song dedicated himself to developing agriculture and the economy in the empire, while he still kept recruiting and training his army.
+Afterward, Emperor Xiaozong of Song dedicated himself to developing agriculture and the empire's economy while still recruiting and training his army.

 He implemented a series of reforms in Song's army and kept practicing riding and archery himself.

-A few years later, his most trusted minister, the one that was capable to lead the army to fight against Jin, passed away because of overwork.
+A few years later, his most trusted minister, the one capable of leading the army to fight against Jin, passed away because of overwork.

-The ambitious Emperor Xiaozong of Song, now realized that there were no commanders like General Yue Fei that could support him to realize his revenge dreams.
+The ambitious Emperor Xiaozong of Song now realized that there were no commanders like General Yue Fei who could support him in realizing his revenge dreams.

 Perfume (Xiang Bing) Blended by Emperor Zhao Gou, Carved with Characters of "Recovery and Prosperity" — Changzhou Museum (Photo by Dongmaiying)

 Therefore, he kept working diligently and developing his country while waiting for the miracle to send him an exceptional, capable marshal.

-Emperor Xiaozong of Song was an exceptional, diligent monarch who provided a kind environment for agriculture, economy, and culture, all of which achieved huge progress during his reign.
+Emperor Xiaozong of Song was an exceptional, diligent monarch who provided a kind environment for agriculture, economy, and culture, which achieved massive progress during his reign.

 His civilians lived in peace, and his national treasury was always full of money.

-He was never a big fan of beautiful women, nor a luxury lifestyle.
-As an emperor of a rich empire, he always wore old clothes and never constructed fancy architecture.
+He was never a big fan of beautiful women or a luxury lifestyle.
+As an emperor of a prosperous empire, he always wore old clothes and never constructed fancy architecture.

 Cyan Glaze Tea Cup with A Tray (Zhan Tuo) — Southern Song Dynasty Government Kiln Museum (Photo by Dongmaiying)

 Abdication of the Throne and His Desolate Retirement Life

 Years later, Zhao Shen passed away from sickness and didn't have the chance to see his beloved son for the last time.

-As a monarch who had been restrained by his adoptive father, the doves inside his government, and incapable commanders, Emperor Xiaozong of Song did a good job.
+As a monarch restrained by his adoptive father, the doves inside his government, and incapable commanders, Emperor Xiaozong of Song did an excellent job.

-He tried his best and won some dignity back, brought the people of his empire with comfortable and wealthy lives, and led his country to develop into a prosperous stage.
+He tried his best and won some dignity back, brought the people of his empire comfortable and wealthy lives, and led his country to develop into a prosperous stage.

 Part of Embroidery Clothes of the Southern Song Dynasty — Fujian Museum (Photo by Dongmaiying)